633 W 5th Street #2890

 Intentional torts occur when a person intentionally acts in a way that harms another.
 Beyond this are the product and common carrier liability claims falling under “strict liability.”

 Yes.
-Under negligence per se principles, there is a rebuttable presumption that the plaintiff was negligent.
+There is a rebuttable presumption under negligence per se principles that the plaintiff was negligent.
 Damages are presumed as a matter of law in these instances.

-- Torts include negligent as well as intentional or criminal actions with no jail time.
+Torts include negligent and intentional or criminal actions with no jail time.

-- Tort lawsuits have a lower burden of proof.
-In a tort case, the lower preponderance of the evidence standard is used.
+Tort lawsuits have a lower burden of proof.
+The lower preponderance of the evidence standard is used in a tort law case.
 (Read more about Preponderance of Evidence Here.)

-- In a criminal case, the more difficult beyond a reasonable doubt standard is utilized.
+The more difficult beyond a reasonable doubt standard is utilized in a criminal case.

 EXAMPLE: There may still be criminal repercussions for a tort defendant who wins a tort case.
 A DUI hit and run case is a good example.
 There are crimes and torts here.